jazzy-github222/SCC_Drug_Study/README.md

 # SCC Analysis: Capomulin Trial Insights 💉⚕️

 ## Introduction 👩‍⚕️
 Welcome to Squamous Cell Carcinoma (SCC) Drug Trials Analysis, this repository focuses on the drug Capomulin.
 As always, I'm glad to see you here!
-If it's your first time visiting, my name is Jazzy, the creator of this code.
+My name is Jazzy, the creator of this code.

 ## Background 🧪
 As a **Senior Data Analyst** at Pymaceuticals Inc., I'm diving into anti-cancer medication research armed with complete data from our latest animal study—249 mice treated with various regimens over 45 days.
 In this pivotal role, I translate data into insights that hold the potential to revolutionize cancer treatment.